(Latest update: October 28, 2013)

 A new article by Der Spiegel says that a phone number of chancellor Merkel was on an NSA target list since 2002.
-Targeting Merkel's phone number was requested by NSA unit S2C32 or the "European States Branch", and had to be done by a unit of the joint NSA/CIA Special Collection Services (SCS), which is covertly based inside the US embassy in Berlin.
 The document doesn't say what kind of communications were monitored or whether actual content had been recorded.

 > Much more about this: How NSA targeted chancellor Merkel's mobile phone

 > See also: New interpretations of NSA monitoring the German chancellor

 If NSA targeted Merkel's old cell phone number, it's likely the one that belonged to her former smart phone, a Nokia 6260 Slide.
 This phone was used heavily by Merkel from October 2009 until July 2013.
 Voice communications through this device were secured by a system called SecuVOICE, made by the small Düsseldorf based company Secusmart GmbH, which was founded in 2007.

 Initially, the solution provided by Secusmart could only encrypt voice, not text messages (SMS) or e-mail.
 For encrypting text messages Secusmart introduced a separate solution called SecuSMS in 2010, which means that between October 2009 and the implementation of SecuSMS, it was rather easy for NSA to at least intercept the text messages from Merkel's official phone (maybe in the same way they collected text messages of the Mexican president).